 Conservatories/porches

 Repair category N/A

 Notes Not applicable.

 Communal areas

 Repair category N/A

 Notes Not applicable.

 Garages and permanent outbuildings

 Repair category 1

-Notes Normal maintenance will be required to the garage/outbuildings.
+Notes Slight rot was noted to the garage door frame.
+Normal maintenance of the garage will be required.